 6. Washi tape Christmas tree card

-Pretty patterned washi tape transforms into cute tree boughs in this clever project.
-You could also make a less neat, but equally lovely version if your kids are not quite up to this level of perfection.
-Found at Scrap Time.
+Pretty patterned washi tape transforms into cute Christmas images in this clever project.
+You could also make less neat, but equally lovely versions if your kids are not quite up to this level of perfection.

 7. Marble Christmas tree cards

 Play around with this interesting marble look, cut and pasting simple trees with unique patterns and textures.